+Exercise is an important part of sleep hygiene, and is shown to boost the quality and duration of sleep.
 Despite the clear benefits of exercise for sleep, there is ongoing debate about the best time of day to exercise for optimal sleep.
 Studies on the relationship between exercise timing and sleep have been carried out in a wide range of populations, making it difficult to draw clear conclusions.
 However, researchers are gradually starting to understand the different advantages of exercising at certain times of day.

 Current science suggests there is no one universal time of day that is best to exercise for sleep.
 Rather, the optimal exercise time likely depends on individual factors such as your chronotype, your age, and any underlying health conditions.

-Individuals with pre-existing health conditions may need to approach exercise timing differently.
+Individuals with pre-existing health conditions may need to approach exercise timing strategically.
 For example, people at risk of high blood pressure may see greater improvements to sleep quality and nighttime blood pressure after exercising in the morning.

 Exercise and the Circadian Rhythm

 Research has found that evening exercise may negatively affect sleep quality for early birds, but not for night owls.
-This may be one reason why certain people have no trouble exercising at night, whereas others struggle to sleep afterward.
+This may be one reason why certain people have no trouble exercising at night, while others struggle to sleep afterward.

 For professional athletes and others who are not able to choose their training schedule, taking melatonin after an evening exercise session may help reset the circadian rhythm and mitigate the effects on sleep quality.

 Does Working Out Before Bed Make It Harder to Sleep?

 For most people, moderate-intensity exercise does not have a detrimental effect on sleep as long as the workout concludes at least 90 minutes before bedtime .
 This allows time for endorphin levels and core body temperature to return to levels that are conducive to sleep.